Broshward/HarmoniesWorlds/README.md

 - Read the description if you can and want, please :)
 - Við æxla skógur á Íslandi!

-License:   All our parts(and software and hardware) and technologies you may free to use.
+License:   All our parts(and software and hardware) and technologies you may free to use for your own or someone else's happiness and enjoy.
           But we do not allow you to use this for aggression towards people or animals.

 https://www.youtube.com/@HarmomiesWorlds